mobily-enterprises/jsonreststores/README.md

 I have to put my honest hat on, and admit that although this store responds to all of the HTTP requests properly, it's a _cheat_: it doesn't actually store anything; it just pretends to.

 To deal with real stores, have a look at the module [JsonRestStores-mongo (Github)](https://github.com/mercmobily/JsonRestStoresMongo) or [jsonreststores-mongo (NPM)](https://npmjs.org/package/jsonreststores-mongo), which is an implementation of a sub-class actually changing MongoDB collections.
+However, before you do that, you should read this documentation, _and_ keep it handy when you develop your own specialised (MongoDb?) stores.

 # What actually happend

-What actually happened is this.
 When you run `Store.Make.All`, you actually ran this:

-    Store.makeAll = function( app, url, idName, Class ){
+    Store.make.All = function( app, url, idName, Class ){
       app.get(      url + idName, Store.make.Get( Class ) );
       app.get(      url,          Store.make.GetQuery( Class ) );
       app.put(      url + idName, Store.make.Put( Class ) );